napmany/llmsnap/README.md

 ## Do I need to use llama.cpp's server (llama-server)?

-Any OpenAI compatible server would work. llama-swap was originally designed for llama-server and it is the best supported.
+Any OpenAI compatible server would work.

 For Python based inference servers like vllm or tabbyAPI it is recommended to run them via podman or docker.
 This provides clean environment isolation as well as responding correctly to `SIGTERM` signals for proper shutdown.